 How is Artisanal Alcoholado Made?

 Then, we add more plant extracts, called essential oils.
-These oils are Eucalyptus, Mint, Camphor and others but we cannot divulge all our recipe!
+These oils are Eucalyptus, Peppermint, Camphor and others but we cannot divulge all our recipe!

 Then, we make sure that the alcohol content is correct using a hydrometer.

-Finally, before packing, we add Malagueta leaves and spices such as cloves and pepper to the bottle and that’s it!
+Finally, before filling the bottles, we add Malagueta leaves and spices such as cloves and pepper to the bottle and that’s it!

 Interestingly, alcoholado can be found in many parts of the Caribbean.
 They call it “Bay Rum” and the leaf, West Indian Bay.
 On the island of Dominica, they prepare an alcoholado similar to ours.
 It is known to regrow hair, stimulate the scalp and reduce dandruff.

-Also, in St. John the leaf is distilled to prepare a well-known aftershave.
+Also, in St. John the leaf is distilled to prepare a well-known aftershave, St Johns Fragrance Company